Pulse-External-Team/PulseX/PulseAPI/PulseAPI Roblox DOCS.md

 ---

 This documentation describes the use of the **PulseAPI** in C# for WinForms and WPF applications.
-If you have any ques
+If you have any questions or issues, contact PulseExternal.